 Walter White’s secret pain.
 I’m stealing a Nerdy Spice-ism here.
 She always says–and rightly so–that she gets tired of hearing about white men’s “secret pain” on television as justification for their shitty, selfish behavior.
 She coined the term about Don Draper, but at least Don actually did have a pretty shit childhood.
-What’s Walter’s great sob story?
+[I would actually not be surprised if I stole that term from my greatest influence, Television Without Pity –Nerdy Spice] What’s Walter’s great sob story?
 That he has a nice, pretty wife who gives him slightly awkward handjobs?
 That he has a good, respectable job, but isn’t rich?
 That he has a wonderful kid who loves and needs him, with a baby on the way?
 Poor guy!
 Let me play a sad song on the world’s tiniest violin!

 In all seriousness, though, it sucks that he gets cancer, and even suckier that he feels like he can’t pay for it.
 If that had really been the reason he “broke bad,” because he loved his family and wanted to provide for them, that would have been sympathetic.
 It might have even been an interesting commentary on our fucked up healthcare system.
 But instead, as we soon find out, this fucking guy has a rich friend who’s willing to pay for his healthcare!
 How fucking lucky!
 I bet all the people in this country who are actually struggling to pay for healthcare wish they had that opportunity!
 But no, he turns it down, all because of his actual “secret pain”: emasculation.